vdubya/BIMJSON/README.md

 For linear and point objects it is possible to use geometries of types `"point"` and `"line_string"`.

 ### 3. The Coordinate System
-- A `"Site"` and `"Building"` objects are always longitude/latitude coordinates based on the WGS84 datum (the default of GeoJSON, KML, and others)
+- `"Site"` and `"Building"` objects are always longitude/latitude coordinates based on the WGS84 datum (the default of GeoJSON, KML, and others)
-- The coordinates in the geometry object of the `"Floor"`, `"Space"`, and `"Component"` feature type may be relative to the point of the building geometry object.
+- The coordinates in the geometry object of the `"Floor"`, `"Space"`, and `"Component"` feature type shall be relative to the point of the building geometry object.
 The `"x"`, `"y"`, and `"z"` values are the displacement in meters from the WGS84 coordinates of the point of the building geometry object (the "insertion point").
 - In addition to the use of the **orthogonal local coordinate system**, applications which support BIMJSON exchanges may also use **a GeoJSON flavor by using transformations** to convert all local coordinates into WGS84 coordinates.
 Whenever the coordinates are transformed to make them useful in a GIS environment the following rules shall be applied:
   - The `"arc"` geometry specified for BIMJSON shall be segmented into straight lines (Note: the `"arc"` geometry requires a precision of at least 6 decimal point in meters which is why it is not recommended to use `"arcs`" with the WGS84 datum.)
   - The additional `"ComplexPolygon"` geometry type used to allow arcs is not needed and shall be avoided.